relessawy/bpa-workshop-guide/3_process-modeling.md

 | :----------: | :-------: | :-------: |
 | orderInfo_in | OrderInfo | orderInfo |

 - You will only need to provide the Name, the Data Type and Source are selected from dropdown menus.
-You are selecting the OrderInfo data type and the orderInfo process variable that we created in previous steps.
+Here you are selecting the OrderInfo data type and the orderInfo process variable that we created in previous steps.
-- Now click the **+Add** button next to **Data Outputs and Assignments**
+- Now click the **+Add** button next to **Data Outputs and Assignments**.
-- Like you did before provide the input as follows and then click **OK**
+- Like you did before provide the input as follows and then click **OK**.
-- It is very important that the name in the input assignments is the same as the name in the output assignments i.e. orderInfo_in

 Request Offer Output